 Depending on the materials used and when a home was built, it’s reasonable for owners to expect their roofs to last well beyond fifteen years.
 However, having a roof that preserves the integrity of your home for its entire estimated lifespan and for it to remain in good condition, homeowners must recognize early signs of potential roof leaks.

-If you live in an area prone to frequent rainy weather conditions, it’s especially important to be aware of what would cause your roof to leak.
+Portland is an area prone to frequent rainy weather conditions and it’s especially important to be aware of what would cause your roof to leak.
 Neglecting a roof leak is about more than replacing a few missing shingles.
 It can lead to decay, mold, rot, structural damage and even property loss.

 Most often when you have a leaking roof, the evidence is hidden.
 You’ll usually see clear signs of water, especially in the walls or carpet or water stains on the ceilings or water spots along the roof of exterior walls.

 Why You Need to Fix Water Intrusions Immediately